Moving to Agile Documentation – why ‘Pair Inspections’ make sense

 - Consistency: Put a solid recurring meeting in your calendar every week at the same time and take it seriously

 - Informality: Make pair inspections a way to gel stakeholders.
-Don’t impose rules but let the inspection process ‘self-organise’
+Don’t impose rules but let the inspection process ‘self-organize’

 The net effect is that substantially better documentation results when active & collaborative inspections and reviews occur, regardless of whether you are in a waterfall or agile environment.